 To be super precise, ricotta is not really considered a cheese, but a dairy product—just as mozzarella and burrata are.

 If you want to learn how to make easy homemade ricotta at home, you have come to the right place.

 You will get a product very similar to the ricotta that you usually buy.

 To be precise, we can speak of curd, which we obtain from whole milk, while real ricotta is produced from raw milk.

 To make the real authentic ricotta, the whey is cooked twice to obtain this fresh dairy product and rennet is added into the mix.

-But this simplified version of homemade ricotta is very similar in taste, takes a fraction of the time to make, and requires incredibly simple everyday ingredients.
+But this homemade version of homemade ricotta is very similar in taste.
+It takes a fraction of the time to make and calls for simple ingredients.

-Best of all, you can make it at home, and won’t need to stress yourself up to go to the closest Italian deli!
+Best of all, you can make it at home, no trips to the grocery stores on Italian deli's!